sophiahhuang/portfolio/src/pages/blog/crackingthecocoacode.md

 ## Experiment

 - Objective: To determine if there's a link between cocoa content and taste ratings in chocolate.
 - Method: We used the Pearson correlation coefficient, a statistical tool that measures the strength and direction of a relationship between two variables.
-Data visualization
 - Data Source: [Manhattan Chocolate Society](http://flavorsofcacao.com/mcs_index.html)

 ## What We Found